tobyweston/blog/source/_posts/2014-04-08-classes-vs-functions.md

 ## Some Theoretical Differences

 Firstly, both implementations are in-fact closures, the later is also a lambda.
-Confused, see [my distinction between lambdas and closures]({{ root_url }}/2010/07/13/lambdas-vs-closures).
+Confused, see [my distinction between lambdas and closures]({{ root_url }}/blog/2010/07/13/lambdas-vs-closures).
 This means that both have to capture their "environment" at runtime.
 In Java pre-8, this means copying the things the closure needs into an instance of an class (an anonymous instances of `Condition`).
 In our example, the `server` variable.

 As it's a copy, it has to be declared final to ensure that it can not be changed between when it's captured and when it's used.
-These two points in time could be very different given that often closures are used to defer execution until some later point ([lazy evaluation](http://en.wikipedia.org/wiki/Lazy_evaluation) for example).
+These two points in time could be very different given that closures are often used to defer execution until some later point (see [lazy evaluation](http://en.wikipedia.org/wiki/Lazy_evaluation) for example).
 Java 8 uses a neat trick whereby if it can reason that a variable is never updated, it might as well be final so it treats it as "effectively final" and you don't need to declare it as `final` explicitly.

 A lambda on the other hand, doesn't need to copy it's environment or _capture any terms_.
 This means it can be treated as a genuine function and not an instance of a class.
 What's the difference?
 Plenty.

 ### Functions vs. Classes

 For a start, functions; [genuine functions](http://en.wikipedia.org/wiki/Pure_function), don't need to be instantiated many times.
-I'm not even sure if instantiation is even the right word to use when talking about allocating memory and loading a chunk of machine code as a function.
+I'm not sure if instantiation is even the right word to use when talking about allocating memory and loading a chunk of machine code as a function.
 The point is, once it's available, it can be re-used, it's idempotent in nature as it retains no state.
 Static class methods are the closest thing Java has to functions.

 For Java, this means that a lambda need not be instantiated every time it's evaluated which is a big deal.
 Unlike instantiating an anonymous class, the memory impact should be minimal.